Learning with Digital Technologies Facilitator/Professional Learning Services Facilitator

 Tania is a registered early childhood teacher with extensive experience in the sector, having taught in both kindergartens and early childhood centres for over 20 years in Northland.
 Prior to working at CORE, Tania was Head Teacher at Manaia Kindergarten.
 Tania is well known nationally for her practice in integrating ICT for teaching and learning, and for engaging whānau and the wider community.

 Tania became a Google Certified Teacher at the Google Teacher Academy 2011, in Sydney.
-This has given Tania a vast amount of knowledge that she is able to share with teachers as they integrate Google Apps for Education into their classes/schools/centres.
+This has given Tania extensive knowledge that she is able to share with teachers as they integrate Google Apps for Education into their classes/schools/centres.
 Tania has recently trained as an Apple Professional Development Consultant.

 Web 2.0 in Teaching and Learning

 Creating an online Professional Learning Network to enhance teaching and learning